MoritzHayden/MoritzHayden/README.md

 - 🧠 I'm an Enneagram 5w4
 - 🌱 I’m currently studying for the [CSSLP][certification] certification
-- 📚 I'm currently reading [The Obstacle Is the Way][book] by Ryan Holiday
+- 📚 I'm currently reading [The Psychology of Money][book] by Morgan Housel
-- 💬 Ask me about video games, hiking, encryption, blockchain, hackathons, or the Enneagram
+- 💬 Ask me about video games, watches, keyboards, homelabs, and hackathons

 ### Connect with me:
 <p align="left">	<p align="left">